minweiqing/Few-Shot-Food-Recognition-via-Multi-View-Representation/README.md

 MVFSL-LC|55.1%|74.8%|65.8%|
 **MVFSL-TC**|**55.3%**|**75.1%**|**66.1%**|
 ## Split&Pre-trained models
-[split.zip](https://www.baidu.com/)  contains the train/test split of three food datasets(Food-101,VIREO Food172 and ChineseFoodNet) used in our paper. we show the category split, also the ingredient split.
+[split.zip](https://www.baidu.com/)  contains the train/test split of three food datasets(Food-101,VIREO Food172 and ChineseFoodNet) used in our paper. we show both the category split and the ingredient split.
 [Pre-trained_model](https://www.baidu.com/) contains all the pre-trained models in this work.
 ## Requirements
 Training and testing codes are integrated into one repositories: